Posts Tagged ‘donating kidney risks’

 Firstly let me say that altruistic donation (the operation and recovery etc) is no different to someone donating to a loved one.
 Here are some statistics *.

-- Almost a million more people pledged to help others after their death by registering their wishes on the NHS Organ Donor Register, bringing the total at 31 March 2009 to 16,124,871
+• Almost a million more people pledged to help others after their death by registering their wishes on the NHS Organ Donor Register, bringing the total to 17,400,213(September 2010).

 As you can see from the above, more than 1 in 3 kidney transplants are via living donors.
-There may only have been a small amount of altruistic donors so far, but the law allowing that is only a couple or so years old.
+There may only have been a small amount of altruistic donors so far, but the law allowing that only came into force at the end of 2006.